angelvillar96/STLPose/README.md

 ### Prerequisites

-To get the repository running, you will need several python packages, e.g., PyTorch, OpenCV, or matplotlib.
+To get the repository running, you will need several python packages, e.g., PyTorch, OpenCV, or Matplotlib.

-You can install them all easily and avoiding dependency issues by installing the conda environment file included in the repository.
-To do so, run the following command from the Conda Command Window:
+You can install them all easily and avoiding dependency issues by installing the ```conda``` environment file included in the repository.
+To do so, run the following command from the terminal:

 ```shell
 $ conda env create -f environment.yml
 $ activate enhance_pose_estimation
 ```

-*__Note__:* This step might take a few minutes

 ## Directory Structure